André Picard, B.Com., B.J., LL.D., Litt.D.

 Ross Koningstein, B.Eng., Ph.D.

-Ross Koningstein will be awarded the degree of Doctor of Engineering, honoris causa, at the 2:00 p.m. ceremony on Thursday, June 15, “in recognition of his extraordinary career as engineer, entrepreneur, thoughtful leader and custodian of the planet.”
+Ross Koningstein was awarded the degree of Doctor of Engineering, honoris causa, at the 2:00 p.m. ceremony on Thursday, June 15, “in recognition of his extraordinary career as engineer, entrepreneur, thoughtful leader and custodian of the planet.”

 He calls himself an “engineer by day, massive low-carbon energy advocate by night.”